lucyrush/adapt-easy/README.md

 Small business owners will be able to give a short description of their business, the COVID adaptation requirements and the time until this adaption will be implemented.
 Customers will also be able to see if wearing a mask is required to visit the business.
 Business owners will be able to create listings, update them and delete them as COVID requirements and restrictions change.

+**For viewing and assessing pruposes, an admin account has been made.
+Username: Admin, Password: Admin**

+# Table of Contents

 # User Experience (UX)

 ## User Stories